 1. In public, mention what employees look like

-Another reason “Don’t talk to strangers!” doesn’t always work is because these creepy strangers we’ve painted aren’t your typical predators.
+Another reason “Don’t talk to strangers!” doesn’t always work is because these “creepy” strangers we’ve painted aren’t your typical predators.
 They’re friendly, approachable, and trustworthy.
 They look like they know what they’re doing, and they’ll work to warm kids up to them.

-3. We have no secrets
+3. Have no secrets

 Which leads me to…

 Sometimes kids feel like they need to keep things a secret for fear of how we’ll react.